erezoren/lettersstream/README.md

 2. **Send letters** to `POST /v1/letters` to check if they match the set word.
 3. The service will only process letters if a word has been set first.

----
-Here’s how to add the requested sections to your `README.md`:

----

 ## Running the Application

-### With Maven

-You are correct.
-To build the application JAR before running or creating a Docker image, add the `mvn clean package` step.

-Add this to the "Running the Application" section:

----

 ### Build with Maven